 Seattle’s Secure Scheduling Ordinance will go into effect on July 1, 2017.
 The law applies to retail and fast food businesses with 500+ employees worldwide, as well as full service restaurants with 500+ employees and 40+ full-service restaurant locations worldwide.

 The Secure Scheduling Ordinance aims to increase stability and predictability to Seattle shift workers’ hourly incomes and schedules.
-Further, the ordinance is meant to help workers balance their other commitments, like caring for a family member, working another job and attending school, by providing employees the right to request input into their written work schedule.
-Finally, the ordinance creates opportunities for existing part-time employees who would like more hours to take on additional hours of work.
+Further, the ordinance intends to help workers balance their other commitments, like caring for a family member, working another job and attending school, by providing employees the right to request input into their written work schedule.
+Finally, the ordinance creates opportunities for existing part-time employees to take on additional hours.

 Key provisions of the Secure Scheduling Ordinance include: